Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 On top of that, some Extensions only work with one version.
 So make sure to look out for them when you're installing one.
 All in all, unless you have specific needs, just stick to `v1.5` models.

+## VAE
+**VAE** (Variational AutoEncoder) is responsible for converting the image from latent space.
+Every model has a VAE baked in.
+However, you can also use other VAE of choice, such as [sd-vae-ft-mse-original](https://huggingface.co/stabilityai/sd-vae-ft-mse-original/tree/main).

+Different VAE may fix faces and hands, or produce more vibrant colors for example.
+You can force a specific VAE by going to `Settings` -> `Stable Diffusion` -> **`SD VAE`**.

 ## Embedding & LoRA
 `Embedding` (`Textual Inversion`) and `LoRA` are essentially ways to constrain certain aspects (*Characters* or *Style*, etc.) of the generated images.
 Here’s a really detailed [explanation](https://youtu.be/dVjMiJsuR5o) on how they work if you’re interested in technical stuffs *(Just ignore the outdated conclusion.)*